0lBounties/bounties/README.md

 All working group sessions are open to anyone.
 So if you want to learn more, drop by and attend a meeting.

 Finally, we have weekly community meetings every Wednesday at 0800 Pacific / 1100 Eastern.
-Those meetings are held here in our Discord.
+Those meetings are held in our Discord.
 Join us!